 What does stand out about this company is that they’ve been around since 2003 and host over 2 million websites.
-They’re one of the most popular, inexpensive, shared hosting options available in May 2017.
+They’re one of the most popular, inexpensive, shared hosting options available.

 As Bluehost originally just offered shared hosting plans, they now provide a variety of services including domains, cloud hosting, and a variety of hosting options including hosting for WordPress and WooCommerce.

 Like every company, Bluehost has their pros and cons.
 As being one of the largest hosting providers in the world, it proves many have faith in them.
 According to Consumer Rankings Bluehost review October 2017, Bluehost is ranked at 9.7 out of 10 by users.

 But I’m afraid it’s not all roses and sunshine.
 There are some major downsides too.

 So below are more of the good, the bad, and the ugly of Bluehost.

 They have a couple of really good things going for them.